-Cosmetics and beauty supplies labeled natural do not need to meet any standards to apply that label; there are no real standards or regulations for companies that use the term natural.
-The industry is largely unregulated.
+Cosmetics and beauty supplies labeled natural do not need to meet any standards to apply that label.
+There are no real standards or regulations for companies that use the term natural.
+The industry is mostly unregulated.

 Unlike products labeled as natural, organic beauty products must meet certain criteria to earn their brand.
 For instance, in the state of California, your product must contain 70% organic ingredients to comply with COPA.
-To earn the USDA Organic seal, a cosmetic or skin care item must be 95% organic.
+To receive the USDA Organic seal, a cosmetic or skincare item must be 95% natural.

-In addition, the USDA has a branch known as the National Organic Program (NOP).
+Also, the USDA has a branch known as the National Organic Program (NOP).
 This organization provides regulations that determine the definition of “organic.”
-They also provide a certification for ingredients produced or farmed that meet the criteria set forth in the definition.
+They also offer certification for ingredients produced or farmed that meet the criteria outlined in the description.

 As such, products labeled as organic are subject to laws and regulations set forth by the USDA, as well as, the Food and Drug Administration (FDA).
 This adds an extra layer of accountability that natural beauty products do not adhere to.